 - Fill in the remainder of the survey based on the responses provided on the paper copy.
-Click "Submit" at the end and close the page once you receive a blue "thumbs up" indicating the survey was submitted. - Re-open the survey using the appropriate link and enter the next survey repeat until you are finished entering all paper surveys.
+Click "Submit" at the end and close the page once you receive a confirmation page indicating the survey was submitted successfully. - Re-open the survey using the appropriate link or the bookmark/favorite you saved in your web browser and repeat the process above until you have finished entering all paper surveys.

-Depending on the record-keeping policies at your center, you may need to retain the paper surveys for a specific period of time.
-If your center has no such policy, we recommend at least keeping the paper surveys until you have confirmed that the surveys were accurately entered and results are visible in your center's online reporting dashboard.
+Based on record-keeping policies at your center, you may need to keep copies of paper surveys for a set timeframe.
+If there is no such policy, we recommend keeping copies until you confirm results are visible in your center's Qualtrics reporting dashboard.